 Chris Ross | Credit: Russ Ord

-Namibia is fast becoming of Africa’s surfing hotspots.
-Incredible waves make this an awesome place to go on an active adventure.
-May to October is the perfect time to surf.
-While it is the rainy season, the weather is mild and the swells huge.
+May to October is the perfect time to surf, as the swells are truly epic.
+While it is also the rainy season, the weather is mild and the waves huge.

 2. Cape Cross seal colony